What are Congenital Anomalies?

 There are three active regional congenital anomaly registers in the Republic of Ireland; all are members of EUROCAT, the European network of congenital anomaly registers.
 Together the registers cover 60% of all births in Ireland.
 Each is led by a Specialist in Public Health Medicine, with part-time research nurse and limited clerical support.
 All are permanent HSE staff working in departments of public health.
 Prevalence data from the Irish registries is publicly available on the EUROCAT website.

-Click here to access an information leaflet on Congenital Anomaly Registers in Ireland.
+Information leaflet on Congenital Anomaly Registers in Ireland (LENUS).

 The aim of Congenital Anomaly Registers